We’ve covered non-toxic, natural, and organic mattresses, so it’s time to move on to the next piece of bedroom furniture: bed frames!

 • Finished with a low-VOC natural oil finish.

-• For every product sold, their company plants 100 trees in Nicaragua to help combat deforestation in the region as a result of clear-cutting.
+• They plant trees in Nicaragua each year to help combat deforestation in the region as a result of clear-cutting.

 9. My Green Mattress (Best for Bundling)